FAQ

 • Help in navigating the public health care system 24/7

 Yes.
-The NOHT-ÉSON has developed an engagement framework designed to give health care professionals and members of the public opportunities to contribute to and to stay informed about NOHT-ÉSON initiatives.
+The NOHT-ÉSON has developed an engagement framework designed to give health and social care professionals and members of the public opportunities to contribute to and to stay informed about NOHT-ÉSON initiatives.
 Visit our Get Involved page to learn about opportunities for engagement, and fill in the sign-up form on the right side of the page to get started.